johnnytemp/vscode-select-matches-or-adjust-selection/README.md

-# Select Matches Or Adjust Selection Using Regex Or Rules README
+# Select Matches Or Adjust Selection README

-A main feature of this extension are the various "Select Matches" commands.
-They let you search and select the matches by a regular expression (regex) (or literal string [#1](#footnote1)), within the current selection, the whole document, or after cursors.
-It also let you use *predefined patterns* to perform such selections.
-With these commands, you could do job like shrink selections, extends selections, move selections, etc.
+This extension features a set of **"Select Matches"** commands.
+They let you search and select the matches by a regular expression (regex) (or literal string [#1](#footnote1)) - within the current selections, the whole document, or after cursors. *Predefined patterns* can also be used.
+With these commands, you could do jobs like shrink selections, extends selections, move selections, etc.

-Besides, it have some commands to make or adjust selections.
-E.g. you could do "Normalize Selection", which Unselect Surrounding Whitespaces and Expand the Incomplete Words.
-You could also select a `#hashtag` or `$variable` with a keyboard shortcut.
+Besides, it has various commands to make or adjust selections.
+For example, it allows you to...

+1. `Normalize Selection` which unselect surrounding whitespaces and expand the incomplete words.
+2. Select a `#hashtag` or `$variable` with a keyboard shortcut.
+3. Expand current selections' left/both boundaries by 1 character wide.

 **Note**: By default, for the "Select Matches" commands, all matches in the regex are *case sensitive* [#2](#footnote2), and `^`, `$`  match *text selection boundaries* instead of line boundaries [#3](#footnote3).

+## Features

+- All commands support *multiple selections* or cursors to act on.
+(VS Code's built-in Find feature doesn't support this)
+- Can assign keyboard shortcuts to specific criteria for productivity.
+- Memorize last used search string or pattern name. (memory lost when program exits)
+- Additional options to delete, align, or conditionally extend to, the matches found.
+- Some useful default patterns.
+E.g. find next parentheses pair of regex, either literally or within JSON string.

 ## Commands & Demo